atmiktumane/Machine-Learning-Algorithms/README.md

 ###### One Hot Encoding:
 Technique applied to the integer representation and used to represent categorical variables as numerical values in a machine learning model.

+###### Train Test Split :
+It is a model validation procedure that allows to simulate how model would perform on new/unseen data.